labgem/PANORAMA/docs/developper/unitTest.md

 - `--test-data-path=PATH`: Path to test dataset repository.
 When provided, functional tests will be executed automatically.
 - `--cpu=N`: Number of CPUs to use in functional tests (default: 1)
-- `--update-golden`: Update golden hashes JSON instead of just testing
+- `--update-golden`: Update expected files instead of just testing

 ## Test Markers